 Buxus "Japanese box" is an excellent hedging plant for low to medium sized hedges.
 Most "Japanese box" hedges are grown to around 50cm tall, although larger hedges up to 1.5 m can be grown (given some years).
-"Japanese box" does not have showy flowers, but has lime green foliage that stands out in the garden very well.
+"Japanese box" does not have showy flowers, but it has glossy lime green foliage that stands out in the garden.
 Best soil type is a loam, however they will also grow in sandy soils.
-Plants will grow in clay soils, but growth will be slower.
-"Japanese box" grows at good pace, not too fast or too slow.
-For the best shape, prune every 6 weeks.
-"Japanese box" responds to nitrogen fertiliser very well, but the use of general purpose NPK is suggested to build healthy plants.
+Plants will grow in heavy soil, but growth will be slower.
+"Japanese box" grows at good pace, not too fast or too slow, which makes it an easy care plant to form a hedge.
+For a neat formal hedge shape, prune every 6 weeks.

 "Japanese box" grows well in semi-shade to full sun conditions.
 It is suitable to grow in temperate, warm temperate, mediterranean (with summer watering) and subtropical climates.
 It will also grow in cool temperate regions, but growth is somewhat slower.
 "Japanese box" is not suited to areas with heavy frosts.
 "Japanese box" grows thickly and is suited to low hedges, it is superior to English box in many ways, particularly in the growth department.
 "Japanese box" plants are reasonably hardy, but usually do not withstand extended droughts.

 The secret to growing a good low hedge with "Japanese box" is to use enough plants when planting the hedge.
 To develop a hedge of around 40cm high, plants should be planted around 20cm apart (or closer if possible).
 "Japanese box" is not suited to areas with salty coastal winds.
 Plants will live around 25 years.